bodrick/awesome/README.md

 *   [eclipse/openvsx](https://github.com/eclipse/openvsx) - An open-source registry for VS Code extensions
 *   [jsslkeylog/jsslkeylog](https://github.com/jsslkeylog/jsslkeylog) - Java Agent Library to log SSL session keys to a file for Wireshark
 *   [mock-server/mockserver](https://github.com/mock-server/mockserver) - MockServer enables easy mocking of any system you integrate with via HTTP or HTTPS with clients written in Java, JavaScript and Ruby.
 MockServer also includes a proxy that introspects all proxied traffic including encrypted SSL traffic and supports Port Forwarding, Web Proxying (i.e. HTTP proxy), HTTPS Tunneling Proxying (using HTTP CONNECT) and SOCKS Proxying (i.e. dynamic port forwarding).
-*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is an explicit state model checker for specifications written in TLA+.
+*   [tlaplus/tlaplus](https://github.com/tlaplus/tlaplus) - TLC is a model checker for specifications written in TLA+.
 The TLA+Toolbox is an IDE for TLA+.
 *   [apache/skywalking](https://github.com/apache/skywalking) - APM, Application Performance Monitoring System
 *   [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Shattered Pixel Dungeon is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
 It's based on the source code of Pixel Dungeon, by Watabou.
 *   [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy) - The ZAP core project